shivanshdave/2020-432/classes/class01/README.md

 - Complete [the roster check](http://bit.ly/432-2020-roster-check), described above, as soon as possible.
 - Please complete the [Minute Paper after Class 01](http://bit.ly/432-2020-minute-01) by 2 PM tomorrow (2020-01-15).
 - Read David Spiegelhalter's **The Art of Statistics** Chapters 1-2 for our next class.
 - [Homework 1](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw01) is the next assignment.
 - Your Proposal for Project 1 will be the next big thing to think about.
+You'll have all of the details by one week from now.

 ### Course Password